vlang/vlang-blog/content/blog/the-complete-beginners-guide-to-cli-apps-in-v.md

 A few things to note here:

+1. The `os` and `flag` modules are available by default in V. `geometry` is the module we defined ourselves.
-1. The `get_shape_input()` function takes input from the user and returns a valid `GeometricShape` when no shape is provided in the command-line arguments.
+2. The `get_shape_input()` function takes input from the user and returns a valid `GeometricShape` when no shape is provided in the command-line arguments.
 It loops repeatedly until the user quits with `Ctrl+C` or enters a valid shape.
-2. The `flag` module contains the `FlagParser` struct that provides a simple way to parse command-line arguments.
+3. The `flag` module contains the `FlagParser` struct that provides a simple way to parse command-line arguments.
 We use it to progressively define the way in which the user can interact with the application.
 The options can be extracted as soon as they are defined.
-3. Once all the relevant flags have been defined and all the metadata is entered, the `fp.usage()` lists all the data entered so far.
+4. Once all the relevant flags have been defined and all the metadata is entered, the `fp.usage()` lists all the data entered so far.
 We use this in lines 42 and 53, _after_ all the options have been defined and implemented.
-4. The documentation for the `flag` module is available [here](https://modules.vlang.io/flag.html).
+5. The documentation for the `flag` module is available [here](https://modules.vlang.io/flag.html).

 We have not yet defined `geometry.ShapeOptions` and `geometry.generate_shape`.